The Rise Of Carbon Fiber Running Shoes: Should You Get Some?

 sayer headshot

-From training modifications to innovations in fueling and hydration products, there are different ways to try and optimize the physiology of the human body to perform better.
+From training modifications to innovations in fueling and hydration products, there are various ways to optimize human physiology to perform better.

-Another avenue for performance improvements is through innovations in technology, namely by improving running shoes.
-The lighter the shoe, for instance, the less energy cost is associated with running at a given speed.
+Another avenue for performance improvements is through technological innovations, namely by improving running shoes.
+The lighter the shoe, for instance, the lower the energy cost is associated with running at a given speed.

 Carbon fiber running shoes are one of the latest innovations in training shoes.
-These shoes have a carbon fiber plate in the midsole of the running shoe and are boasted to improve running economy by at least 4%,
+These shoes have a carbon fiber plate in the midsole and are claimed to improve running economy by at least 4%.

-Carbon fiber running shoes refer to running shoes that have a thin carbon fiber plate embedded in the midsole of the running shoe.
+Carbon fiber running shoes are a category of performance-focused models featuring a thin, rigid carbon fiber plate embedded in the midsole.

 History of Carbon Fiber Running Shoes